garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 ## Create iSCSI Target on NAS
 Many NAS devices support iSCSI.
 This is how you do it on a Synology NAS running DSM 7.

+* Open the DSM webpage and loging.
+* Open Package Center
+* Search for SAN
+* Install the "SAN Manager" if it isn't already installed.
+* Open the SAN Manager
+   - Click on iSCSI
+   - Click Create
+   - Click Next
+   - Pick "Creatr a new LUN" and click Next
+   - Enter the size you want (in GB) ane click Next
+   - Click Done.

+Note the IQN, it will be something like `iqn.2000-01.com.synology:MYNAS.Target-1.73d9a1ba16c`, you will need it when you edit `/etc/iscsi/initiatorname.iscsi`.

 ## Discover and connect Pi to Target
 It is important to always use `sudo` when running these iSCSI commands.
 Some of the commands will work without sudo but the records, status, and database of current connections is stored on a per-user basis, so when you switch between root and pi the results are different.